alisw/alisw.github.io/infrastructure-jenkins.markdown

 The jenkins master is created on top of the usual OpenStack / Foreman infrastructure at CERN.
-This is because we want to be able to run Jenkins even if every other bit of the Mesos Build infrastructure fails.
+This is because we want to be able to run Jenkins even if every other bit of the build infrastructure fails.

 Creation of the jenkins masters in CERN Foreman setup is described at
 <http://cern.ch/config/nodes/createnode.html>.
 The short recipe to create the machine,